Gateway to Grammar: Question Tags

 People use question tags in 2 ways.
 Way 1 is with a tone which gets higher at the end of the sentence, like when you ask a question.
 Way 1 has the means that the person speaking is not 100% sure about their statement and they want to check what you think.
 Way 2 is with a falling tone at the end of the sentence, like a statement.
 Way 2 means the person speaking is making a point or being sarcastic; this is not a question.

-How to build a question tag:
+How to use question tags:

 · Build your statement: “I look really silly in these shoes”.